MoveFM-R: Advancing Mobility Foundation Models via Language-driven Semantic Reasoning: Experiments

 \subsection{Mobility Prediction}

-\textbf{Next Location Prediction}: We evaluated the performance of all methods on four benchmark datasets.
-Note that methods supporting cross-city pre-training (e.g., TrajMoE) were trained on a mixed dataset from all four cities and tested on each city's dataset to maximize the benefits of their pre-training.
-The results, summarized in Table~\ref{tab:city-overall}, reveal several key observations: First, our method improves prediction accuracy by over 10\% on average across all datasets.
-And compared to TrajMoE (selected as the fundamental model for our method), our method, achieves over 20\% improvement, demonstrating its ability to enhance pre-trained fundamental models.
-Moreover, our approach outperforms the LLM baseline, which relies solely on plain text input, by an additional 10\%, emphasizing the value of spatiotemporal features captured by domain-specific models.
+\textbf{Next Location Prediction.} We evaluated the performance of all methods on four benchmark datasets.
+To fully leverage the benefits of pre-training, methods supporting cross-city learning (e.g., TrajMoE) were trained on a mixed dataset comprising all four cities before being tested on each specific city.
+The results, summarized in Table~\ref{tab:city-overall}, yield three key observations: